SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 "Our own people," my uncle said bitterly.
 "Pima and Maricopa, working for the Army against us."

 "Old enemies," an elder said quietly.
 "The soldiers use our conflicts against us.
-Promise them payment, food, weapons.
+Promise them payment, food, and weapons.
 Turn tribe against tribe."

 My father nodded.
 "I saw them training together.
 The soldiers and the scouts.
 They're preparing to sweep the territory.
 Looking for every band, every camp."